tfgg/yournextmep/_candidates/eu2014/ukip/roger-helmer.md

 person: roger-helmer
 region: east-midlands
 party: ukip
-title: East Midlands - UKIP - Roger Helmer
+title: Roger Helmer is running for MEP in East Midlands for UKIP
 incumbent: true
 ---